-As the name suggests, Transformer (or Dielectric) oils are generally used with a transformer, they can be used with both Distribution and Power transformer
+As the name suggests, Transformer (or Dielectric) oils are generally used with a transformer, they can use with both Distribution and Power transformer

 They are the ones installed in the location of the city in order to provide the required voltage at the consumer terminals.
 This type of transformer operates at light loads in general.

-These types of transformers are installed at finishing or receiving end of long high voltage transmission lines.
+These types of transformers install at the finishing or receiving end of long high voltage transmission lines.
 They commonly operate at full load rating.

-Apart from transformers, the transformer oils can also be used in circuit breakers, tap changers, switches, fuses, X-ray machine and Oil-immersed electrical equipment.
+Apart from transformers, the transformer oils can also use in circuit breakers, tap changers, switches, fuses, X-ray machine,s and Oil-immersed electrical equipment.

 Attached herewith is the link to the Datasheet of Dana transformer oil

-Feel free to contact in case of any enquiry.
+Feel free to contact me in case of any inquiry.
 Listed below are the mediums through which you can reach us out!

 WhatsApp – +971507983153